lfsegoro/radiusapp/README.md

 Ready OUT-OF-THE-BOX to use packages bundle, with 4 services in docker-compose.yml configuration:
 1. freeradius server 3.2.7 as radius server.
 2. postgresql 17
-3. nodejs backend (akses: http://host_ip_address:5000) as basic custom UI that can be use as basis of developing.
+3. nodejs backend  proto custom UI that can be use as basis of developing.
-4. adminer (http://host_ip_address:8082) as additional general UI that can directly access the database.
+4. adminer  additional general UI that can directly access the database.

 Requirement:
 1. Internet connection ON the host.